-29 HCLPF represents the peak ground acceleration (PGA), as the hazard parameter, corresponding to 5% conditional probability of failure on the 95% confidence fragility curve or alternatively can be defined as PGA on the mean fragility curve corresponding to 1% conditional probability of failure.
+&lt;sup>31 HCLPF represents the peak ground acceleration PGAacceleration (PGA), (as the hazard parameter), corresponding to 5% conditional probability of failure on the 95% confidence fragility curve or alternatively can be defined as -PGA (the hazard parameter) on the mean fragility curve corresponding to 1% conditional probability of failure.

-$^{^{30}}$ When Seismic Margin Assessment is used for sites with low/medium seismicity the adequate seismic margin (at facility level) is typically defined by HCLPF > 1.5 x SL-2.
+&lt;sup>32 When Seismic Margin Assessment is used for sites with low/medium seismicity In many Member States the adequate seismic margin (at facility level) is typically defined by HCLPF > 1.5x SL-2.